ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r heads and
-a corresponding portion of their backs were visi­
-ble ; only thus could they gain temporary relief
-from the myriads of flies and other insects that
-continually swarmed about them.
-The completion of the floating raft finished
-the labor of these intelligent beasts.
-At what­
-ever time in the day their task was over, their
-masters would allow them the remaining por­
-tion for themselves, and they wandered about
-at will, seeming to thoroughly enjoy their lib­
-erty, to which they were surely entitled, for
-they had worked continuously for five days at
-their laborious taak.—Marlton Downing.
 WHAT TO DO IN CASE OF ACCIDENT.
 Prof. Wilder, of Cornell University, gives
 the following short rules for action in the case